alt-mel/courier/README.md

 ```
 ### Installing Project Modules

-Install the project dependencies by running in Terminal within the project folder:
+Install the project dependencies by running in Terminal within the api folder as well as the courier folder:

 ```bash
 $ npm install